 Among adults, cognitive impairment has been reported in up to 80% of patients with brain tumors, 70%–80% of patients with lung cancer, and 40% of patients with acute myeloid leukemia.
 It has also been reported in up to 75% of patients with breast cancer and in patients treated with bone marrow transplantation after high-dose chemotherapy.
 Cognitive impairment can continue for a long time after completion of treatment.
-Individuals treated for childhood cancers may have long-term changes in cognitive function, and early research in this area led to adjustment in treatments to lessen this potential effect.
+Individuals treated for childhood cancers may have long-term changes in cognitive function.

 ONS staff researchers and clinical specialists have exhaustively assessed evidenced-based research from comprehensive sources to provide you our best recommendations on Symptom Interventions for your patients.